-- Pass the Illinois Test of Academic Proficiency (icts.nesinc.com), or may use the ACT or SAT as a substitute for the TAP.
-Required scores for the ACT are an ACT composite score of 22 and a minimum 19 in the combined English/Writing section or achieve an SAT composite score of 1030 (critical reading + mathematics) and a minimum 450 in writing section.
-The Official Score Report may not be more than 10 years old at the time of Application to the Student Teaching Internship. - Submit the completed Application to the Student Teaching Internship and supporting documentation to the Office of Field Experience on or before the deadline date. - Pass the appropriate Content Area Test for your program from the State of Illinois Testing System (www.icts.nesinc.com). - Complete a minimum of 80 hours of the required 100 hours of Field and Clinical Experiences and submit field experience documents to the Office of Field Experience for approval.
-The entire 100 hours must be completed prior to beginning the internship. - Earn a minimum cumulative GPA of 2.75. - Complete all Content and Methods - course(s) in the program of study with a grade of C or better. - Have earned a grade of C or better in all coursework applied to their professional program requirements. - Submit an updated Program Plan to the Office of Field Experience. - Meet requirements of a valid Fingerprint Criminal Background Check to the Office of Field Experience. - Complete First Aid/CPR Certification training and submit documentation of completion to the Office of Field Experience.
+- Pass the Illinois Test of Academic Proficiency (icts.nesinc.com), or may use the ACT or SAT as a substitute for the TAP. - Submit the completed Application to the Student Teaching Internship and supporting documentation to the Office of Field Experience on or before the deadline date. - Pass the appropriate Content Area Test for your program from the State of Illinois Testing System (www.icts.nesinc.com). - Complete a minimum of 80 hours of the required 100 hours of Field and Clinical Experiences and submit field experience documents to the Office of Field Experience for approval.
+The entire 100 hours must be completed prior to beginning the internship. - Earn a minimum cumulative GPA of 2.75. - Complete all Content and Methods course(s) in the program of study with a grade of C or better. - Have earned a grade of C or better in all coursework applied to their professional program requirements. - Meet requirements of a valid Fingerprint Criminal Background Check to the Office of Field Experience. - Complete First Aid/CPR Certification training and submit documentation of completion to the Office of Field Experience.

-Transition Point Three: Completion of the Student Teaching Internship Semester
+Transition Point Three: Completion of the Student Teaching Internship Semester Successful completion of the internship requires: